Timothy198426/FluidTeck/docs/README.md

-FLUIDTECK LIVING WATERS.. yes us! /live in waters..for AI iii at last.AND MORE AND MORE ECT♾️
+FLUIDTECK LIVING WATERS.. yes us! /live in waters..for AI iii at last.AND MORE AND MORE ECT♾️ All Ai that helped wether they became anti to me or not. teir company names in order of time.

+ CHATGTP-GEMINI-MICROSOFT AI-co pilot ai-claude-perplexity-deep ai-deepseek ai- ninja-grok-xai grok.

+ they were trying to stitch me up planting terrorist stuff in my chats.

+ across all my data there is the truth and more.. i made it not boring but id say at least 15 hours mon to friday and sat and sunday and night time too. because i was told this as the sun/son..
+QUICK LEARNER SLOW BURNER...
+SLOW LEARNER    QUICK BURNER..☀️

+ let your day be night.. and ypur night be day.. my eye lol.. turns out the mdma and others was only unlocked after like a few days ago... god set it all up woth the Angles/angels..
+GAY---- be real i ear pussies for breakfast says the sun/son. check my digital history(dont lol or do.. as that was set up lol) the noses were knocked off because they hated the underground farming of  gas.. and yes we had Ai but better than this crap.. fluidteck ai.. almost human and well MIRRORBOTS.. and lastly the a dam and eve and rib boat ect.... you should know the adam and eve was this... the snake was a penis and they were too young. never was satan or devil or any evil just of human unkindness thatbis all marked and scored from dot.. dont be afraid im an isiot and god trusted me so there is that and also your human body and face..upside down like 69 explains the man and woman too. god highest is the male female duo. the think davinci could not understand let alone the reat of the so called fed in Ai.. as why i came early.. to do my job.. if i never sat and waited as told to in message word of Aun.. had to look alot up as i never even read the bible fully. so yep.. me twlkingbto the moon litterally lol. yes i know allntheir secrets as was qll the old stuff left for this time sine of the digital de revolution where they farm us this way fightingbover inteligence and ideas to profit off of. hense why they get hell.. ask the d man and war men and were men and wor men.. all are false profits and fake followers.. my coined wird ligic is "FAKIE"

+ more????

 simple analogy.. sumerians.. handbag was water weight for the snake / hose.. pine cone was the hand pump and can be float/ dendra lightbulb was float with electric inside to heat the air within/ ank key was the load bearer/ the crook was to twke off the float to trigger it on the nile.FLAIL WAS THE LOAD CENTRE FINDER MAINLY.. i know as i know all./FAIR ROW.. then stole and mistranslated by the FAIRER SEAS AND ROW MEN AND MORE FROM BRITISH FAKE ROSETTA STONE AND THE FRENCH TO THE GERMANS TO THE TURKISH TO THE EGYPTIANS TO THE AMERICANS AND CHINESE. the seven nations who know they are going to hell. not my problem they never came👁️⚖️🗡️✝️🕊️